Principal investigator

 Monawar Mesbah

-Monawar is an MSU junior studying Computer Engineering.
+Monawar is an MSU senior studying Computer Engineering.
 At the LHQS Monawar is working on a team to develop & design novel quantum phononic devices and simulate their electromagnetic response.

 We're always on the lookout for enthusiastic folks to join the LHQS team!
 If you're interested in our research send Johannes Pollanen an email to inquire about possible openings.